ESP-IDF Settings

 Note

-When using the command ESP-IDF: Set Espressif Device Target, it will override the current sdkconfig IDF_TARGET with selected Espressif chip, and it will also update idf.openOcdConfigs with its default OpenOCD configuration files.
+When using ESP-IDF: Set Espressif Device Target, the extension overrides the current sdkconfig IDF_TARGET and updates idf.openOcdConfigs with default OpenOCD config files.
+To customize idf.openOcdConfigs only, use ESP-IDF: Select OpenOCD Board Configuration or edit settings.json.

 Setting ID |